 The Guide to Food Shopping in Tonga(c) tongapocketguide.com

-The price of goods here will be similar to the supermarket prices stated above.
-Note that the variety of goods will be much smaller than a supermarket, but you can typically pick up a few essentials.
+The price of goods here will be similar to the supermarket prices – see The Cost of Food in Tonga.
+Note that the variety of goods will be much smaller than a supermarket, but you can typically pick up a few essentials and perhaps top up your phone credit.

-Fale koloa have more varying opening hours, typically opening around 9am and closing sometime after dark.
+Fale koloa have varying opening hours, typically opening around 9 am and closing sometime after dark.
 They are closed on a Sunday.

 The Guide to Food Shopping in Tonga(c) tongapocketguide.com

-The centre of Tonga’s largest communities is the local town market, which is the place to buy fruit and vegetables in Tonga.
-Alternatively, roadside stalls can be found in villages and towns throughout Tonga.
+The centres of Tonga’s largest communities are the local town markets, which are the best places to buy fruit and vegetables in Tonga.
+Alternatively, roadside fruit and vegetable stalls can be found in villages and towns throughout Tonga.

-Small fruit and vegetables are typically sold by the pile or the bunch, while some larger produce is sold separately.
-Markets in Tonga are typically open from 8.30am to 4.30pm Monday-Saturday.
+Markets in Tonga are typically open from 8:30 am to 5 pm Monday to Saturday.
 Roadside stalls have varying opening hours but are typically open 24 hours Monday-Saturday.
+No markets or roadside stalls operate on Sunday.

 More About Food Shopping in Tonga